 Iran Suffers From an Extreme Drug Addiction Problem

-There are some analysts who describe Iran's heroin addiction problem as the "worst in the world."
-Estimates of the number of addicts vary widely - from one million to more than three million habitual drug users.
+There are some analysts who describe Iran’s heroin addiction problem as the “worst in the world.”
+Estimates of the number of addicts vary widely—from one million to more than three million habitual drug users.
 A 2006 report estimated that 8 percent of the adult population was addicted to drugs.

 In 2009, it was said that each year, 130,00 new people become addicted to drugs in this country of 70 million people.
-Over a six year period, a half million people received treatment in a drug program.
+Over a six-year period, a half million people received treatment in a drug program.
 It is not known how many of these people successfully found drug-free lives in these treatment centers.

 High unemployment figures cause desperation and that desperation can drive drug use.
-Drug abuse and addiction then can either drive the drug user into crimes to support his or her habit, or wind the person up in jail due to an arrest for sales or possession of drugs.
+Drug abuse and addiction then can either drive the drug user into crimes to support his or her habit or wind the person up in jail due to an arrest for sales or possession of drugs.
 Out of the 170,000 people in jail in Iran, 68,000 are there for drug trafficking and 32,000 are these because they are addicts.

-People Need Hope of Drug Addiction Recovery
+People Need Hope for Drug Addiction Recovery

-The Narconon Egypt drug rehab center can help your loved one get off drugs and regain sobriety.
+The Narconon Egypt Drug Rehab center can help your loved one get off drugs and regain sobriety.